Teleogryllus oceanicus: Cuticular hydrocarbons (CHCs)

 In addition to acoustic signals, crickets use chemical signals encoded in cuticular hydrocarbons (CHC).
 CHCs are waxy chemical compounds that are found on the exoskeleton of most terrestrial arthropods that protect against desiccation, and these compounds have been found to be sexually dimorphic in Teleogryllus oceanicus.
 It is thought that crickets use the information found in the CHC chemical signal to determine genetic similarity.
 In other words, crickets can sense how closely related an adjacent individual is by processing the odor exhibited by the CHCs.
 Females have been shown to exhibit a preference for CHC profiles that show a higher degree of dissimilarity, suggesting that it could serve as a defense against inbreeding.
 Using CHC profiles in inbreeding defense can occur pre-copulation, in that individuals are less likely to mate when their CHC profile is more similar.
 This defense can also be exhibited post-copulation, in the form of fertilization bias.
 After a spermatophore has been transferred to the female's reproductive tract, it takes roughly 40 minutes for the sperm to enter the spermathecal duct, during which time the male remains in contact with the female in a guarding behavior.
 During this period, females are able to use CHC cues to determine degree of relatedness.
-Females have control of sperm storage to a degree, and have been show to store more sperm from non-related males compared to related males.
+Females have control of sperm storage to a degree, and have been shown to store more sperm from non-related males compared to related males.